ori229/Translation-Utils/README.md

 FR - all,LEGANTO,Delta

 Export is done from Oracle, so:

+Installation

+Download code from here (https://github.com/ori229/Translation-Utils/archive/refs/heads/master.zip)

+Unzip to a folder under C:\

-Install Oracle 12 Client as explained here https://docs.bentley.com/LiveContent/web/Bentley%20i-model%20Composition%20Service%20for%20S3D%20Help-v2/en/GUID-AEFD08A2-1EEF-404E-93F9-C069FA46F33C.html or simply take Oracle.ManagedDataAccess.dll from the zip here, and update private.properties
+Install Oracle 12 Client as explained here https://docs.bentley.com/LiveContent/web/Bentley%20i-model%20Composition%20Service%20for%20S3D%20Help-v2/en/GUID-AEFD08A2-1EEF-404E-93F9-C069FA46F33C.html or take Oracle.ManagedDataAccess.dll from the zip you have downloaded, and update private.properties with the path accordinaly.

+Sample lines for private.properties :

+db.user=v2u8_urm00

+db.pw=v2u8_urm00

+db.dataSource=(DESCRIPTION=(ADDRESS=(PROTOCOL=TCP)(HOST=il-urm08.corp.exlibrisgroup.com)(PORT=1521))(CONNECT_DATA=(SID=urm)))

+db.oracleClientDllPath=C:\\Temp\\Oracle.ManagedDataAccess.dll

+svn.user=almatranslation

+svn.pw=...

+Verify you are connected to the VPN

+Open PowerShell as administrator and run: (for any questions answer Yes to all)

+Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser

+Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine

+"cd" to Translation-Utils folder in PowerShell and run:

+Unblock-File *.ps1

+Unblock-File utils\*.ps1

+Right-click on the Export-Excel file and choose "Run with PowerShell"